tbezo/pymcc/README.md

 # pymcc
-Module that reads mephisto mcc files from watertank scans or array files. pymcc relies on Pandas and uses a Pandas DataFrame to store the measurement values within the class objects.
+Module that reads PTW mephisto mcc files from watertank scans or array files. pymcc relies on Pandas and uses a Pandas DataFrame to store the measurement values within the class objects.

 At the moment the tests implemented are the ones used at the University Medical Center Mainz